glicka/Neutron-Scatter-Camera/SIS-sis3320/README.md

 ##SIS-sis3320:

 Daq system for SIS 3320 cards.
 Works with Linux Mint 18, Ubuntu 14, 16.
 Look in linux_drivers folder for more info.

-##Reconstruction Codes:

-Takes data saved by Daq to perform PSD and energy reconstruction.
-Work in progress.
-Please update as you see fit.